mdbootstrap/bootstrap-hover-dropdown/README.md

 I'm a slacker and only started keeping track of changes/bug fixes starting in March of 2013.

+* **2014-01-27** Fixed an issue where chaining could break on mobile and cleaned up the the way the plugin triggered events.
+Also cleaned up the demo (fixed navbar appearance).
 * **2013-12-05** Change all references of *Twitter Bootstrap* to *Bootstrap* to reflect Bootstrap's name change.
 * **2013-11-09** Disable this plugin for devices that support touch.
 The plugin was causing issues with some mobile devices, and it's not necessary for them.
 * **2013-08-02** Add support for Bootstrap 3.
 For Bootstrap 2.x.x, use the `bootstrap-2.x.x` branch.